1870 Atlantic hurricane season: Hurricane One

 The first officially recognized tropical cyclone of 1870 made landfall near Mobile, Alabama, on July 30, though little is known about its genesis or track.
 According to one report, barometric pressure fell to 931 mbar, but this is considered dubious.
 The storm's passage was brief, with the strongest winds confined to a period of about two hours in the early afternoon.
 Storm surge flooding damaged coastal installations along the shores of Mobile Bay, and several steamboats were either sunk or blown ashore.
 The winds uprooted trees, damaged roofs, and severed telegraph wires throughout Mobile.
 At the height of the storm, a floating dry dock broke free from its moorings and traveled about 8 mi up the Mobile River, crushing wharves and boats along its path.
-Overall, damage from the storm amounted to an estimated $200,000 (1870 USD).
+Overall, damage from the storm amounted to an estimated $250,000.

+Reanalysis by climate researcher Michael Chenoweth, published in 2014, extended the track of this system back to July 29 as a tropical storm over the north-central Gulf of Mexico.
+Chenoweth also theorizes that the hurricane dissipated near Tuscaloosa, Alabama, on July 31.